 What to bring

 Campers should bring workout clothes, water bottle, running shoes, spikes, pole vault poles and personal vault gear (USF does have a large selection of poles campers will be allowed to use).
-Overnight campers will need towels, bathroom supplies, bathing suit, pillow and sleeping bag/bedding.

 The University of Sioux Falls Lillibridge Track is a specifically designed, state of the art, track & field complex.
 It has nine lanes, two high jump areas, two discus cages, two shot rings, two javelin runways, four long jump pits, and four pole vault boxes.
 It is the largest track in the region.
 In 2011 the NCAA Division I Summit League Conference hosted their Conference Championship on this facility.
 The track surface is the same surfaced used at the United States Olympic Training Center in Chula Vista, CA. This is an outstanding facility for both training and competing and an excellent venue for our summer camps program.